Right Arrow

 Building cross-functional implementation teams

-Leading manufacturers achieve uniform changeover times across all shifts through structured approaches.
+Leading manufacturers attain uniform changeover times across all shifts through structured approaches.
 Form cross-functional SMED teams including representatives from all shifts, with teams of 6-7 people combining maintenance, production, and engineering expertise (Source: Spot AI).

-Video analytics supports these teams by delivering:
+Video analytics supports these teams by providing:

 • Objective performance data eliminating finger-pointing